 The Policy Templates Provisioning API allows a 5GMS Application Provider to configure a set of Policy Templates within the scope of a Provisioning Session that can subsequently be applied to media streaming sessions belonging to that Application Provider using the Dynamic Policies API specified in clause 11.5.
 A Policy Template is used to specify the traffic shaping and charging policies to be applied to these media streaming sessions.

 A Policy Template, identified by its policyTemplateId, represents a set of PCF/NEF API parameters which defines the service quality and associated charging for the media streaming sessions.
-The Policy Template is configured as part of the Provisioning procedures with the 5GMS AF and is then used by the 5GMS AF to request specific QoS and charging policies for that session from the PCF or NEF.
+The Policy Template is configured as part of the provisioning procedures with the 5GMS AF and is then used by the 5GMS AF to request specific QoS and charging policies for that session from the PCF or NEF.

+The state of a Policy Template can be:

+- Pending: The Policy Template has not yet been validated.
+It may still be under construction without a full set of parameters.
+This is the default state after Policy Template creation.

+- Ready: After successful validation, the Policy Template is ready to be used.

+- Suspended: The 5GMS AF may move a Policy Template into this state under certain conditions specified in a Service Level Agreement.

+When a Policy Template is intended to be used to apply differentiated QoS Flows, the QoSSpecification object shall be present.

+- The qosReference value is obtained with the Service Level Agreement.
+See TS 23.502 [X] for detailed usage.

+- The maxBtrUl and maxBtrDl parameters define the maximal bit rates which can be used for the QoS Flows.

+- The maxAuthBtrUl and MaxAuthBtrDl parameters define the maximal authorized bit rate values which can be requested by a Media Session Handler.
+Higher bit rate values are not authorized by the ASP.

+When a Policy Template is intended to be used for differentiated charging, then ChargingSpecification object shall be present.

+The ApplicationSessionContext Object is a mandatory object, which contains at least the aspId property.

+- The aspId identifies the API invoker.

+- The dnn property contains the Data Network Name of the data network in which the 5GMS AF is hosted.

+- When Network Slicing is used, the sliceInfo property contains information about the network slice serving the UE.

 7.9.2 Resource structure